ParkerCase/wildlife-conservation-tracker/EBAY_WEBHOOK_SETUP.md

 2. Check Vercel deployment status
 3. Ensure the file structure matches

+### Verification Token Issues

+1. Ensure the token is between 32-80 characters
+2. Check that the token is properly configured in eBay
+3. Verify the token is being sent in headers

 ## Security Considerations

 - The webhook endpoints are public but only accept POST requests
-- Consider adding webhook signature verification for production
+- Verification tokens provide additional security
 - Monitor webhook logs for suspicious activity
 - Implement rate limiting if needed

 ## Next Steps

 1. Deploy the updated code to Vercel
+2. Generate and configure the verification token
-2. Update your eBay application webhook URL
+3. Update your eBay application webhook URL and token
-3. Test the webhook endpoints
+4. Test the webhook endpoints
-4. Monitor for successful webhook deliveries
+5. Monitor for successful webhook deliveries
-5. Consider implementing additional webhook types as needed
+6. Consider implementing additional webhook types as needed

 ## Support